This term was particularly

 and presence around our boys.

-you to all boys who participated throughout the term.
-Our 10A's played a great brand of football at Intercol
+thank you to all boys who participated throughout the term.
+Our 10A's played a great brand of football

-against Sacred Heart College, however just missed out going down narrowly in the last few minutes.
+at Intercol against Sacred Heart College, however just missed out going down narrowly in the last

+few minutes.
 Other games throughout the day also found the opposition too strong.
-Results can hopefully be turned around
+Results can hopefully

-next year on our own turf.
-On our Rugby front we must congratulate Christian Wills for his representation
+be turned around next year on our own turf.
+On our Rugby front we must congratulate Christian Wills for

-to the students, staff and parents for participating in our most recent Boarding Review.
-This opportunity
+Thank you to the students, staff and parents for participating in our most recent Boarding Review.

-to explore possibilities and improve our facility is much appreciated.
-May our combined ideas and wishes
+This opportunity to explore possibilities and improve our facility is much appreciated.
+May our combined

-however some activities have struggled to get off the ground due to lack of numbers or at times inclement
+around football, however some activities have struggled to get off the ground due to lack of numbers or

-weather, however our boys thoroughly enjoyed the Bowling Challenge organised by PAC, with Harold Marranya
+at times inclement weather, however our boys thoroughly enjoyed the Bowling Challenge organised by PAC,

-starring for Rostrevor.
-The Indigenous boys attended the Bounce facility for an hour with other Colleges,
+with Harold Marranya starring for Rostrevor.
+The Indigenous boys attended the Bounce facility for an hour

-then enjoyed some locally made pizzas for tea.
-Our Year 12's found the Escape Rooms rather challenging,
+with other Colleges, then enjoyed some locally made pizzas for tea.
+Our Year 12's found the Escape Rooms

 |